-The MFS (Mediterranean Forecasting System) bulk formulae have been developed by ?.
-They have been designed to handle the ECMWF operational data and are currently in use in the MFS operational system [?], [?].
-The wind stress computation uses a drag coefficient computed according to ?.
+The MFS (Mediterranean Forecasting System) bulk formulae have been developed by Castellari et al. [1998].
+They have been designed to handle the ECMWF operational data and are currently in use in the MFS operational system [Tonani et al. 2008], [Oddo et al. 2009].
+The wind stress computation uses a drag coefficient computed according to Hellerman and Rosenstein [1983].
 The surface boundary condition for temperature involves the balance between surface solar radiation, net long-wave radiation, the latent and sensible heat fluxes.
-Solar radiation is dependent on cloud cover and is computed by means of an astronomical formula [?].
-Albedo monthly values are from ? as means of the values at $40^{\circ}N$ and $30^{\circ}N$ for the Atlantic Ocean (hence the same latitudinal band of the Mediterranean Sea).
-The net long-wave radiation flux [?] is a function of air temperature, sea-surface temperature, cloud cover and relative humidity.
-Sensible heat and latent heat fluxes are computed by classical bulk formulae parameterised according to ?.
-Details on the bulk formulae used can be found in ? and ?.
+Solar radiation is dependent on cloud cover and is computed by means of an astronomical formula [Reed 1977].
+Albedo monthly values are from Payne [1972] as means of the values at $40^{\circ}N$ and $30^{\circ}N$ for the Atlantic Ocean (hence the same latitudinal band of the Mediterranean Sea).
+The net long-wave radiation flux [Bignami et al. 1995] is a function of air temperature, sea-surface temperature, cloud cover and relative humidity.
+Sensible heat and latent heat fluxes are computed by classical bulk formulae parameterised according to Kondo [1975].
+Details on the bulk formulae used can be found in Maggiore et al. [1998] and Castellari et al. [1998].